michelcrypt4d4mus/yaralyzer/README.md

 #### What It Do
 1. **See the actual bytes your YARA rules are matching.** No more digging around copy/pasting the start positions reported by YARA into your favorite hex editor.
 Displays both the bytes matched by YARA as well as a configurable number of bytes before and after each match in hexadecimal and "raw" python string representation.
 1. **Do the same for byte patterns and regular expressions without writing a YARA file.** If you're too lazy to write a YARA file but are trying to determine, say, whether there's a regular expression hidden somewhere in the file you could scan for the pattern `'/.+/'` and immediately get a window into all the bytes in the file that live between front slashes.
 Same story for quotes, BOMs, etc. Any regex YARA can handle is supported so the sky is the limit.
-1. **Detect the possible encodings of each set of matched bytes.** [The `chardet` library](https://github.com/chardet/chardet) is a sophisticated library for guessing character encodings and it is leveraged here.
+1. **Detect the possible encodings of each set of matched bytes.** [`chardet`](https://github.com/chardet/chardet) is a sophisticated library for guessing character encodings and it is leveraged here.
 1. **Display the result of forcing various character encodings upon the matched areas.** Several default character encodings will be _forcibly_ attempted in the region around the match. [`chardet`](https://github.com/chardet/chardet) will also be leveraged to see if the bytes fit the pattern of _any_ known encoding.
-If `chardet` is confident enough (configurable), an attempt at decoding the bytes using that encoding will be displayed.
+If `chardet` is confident enough (configurable) an attempt at decoding the bytes using that encoding will be displayed.
 1. **Export the matched regions/decodings to SVG, HTML, and colored text files.** Show off your ASCII art.

 #### Why It Do